filo888/cervical_mielo_ML/README.md

 ## Features Used by the Models
 The following features are included in the models:
-**NB: Please refer to "Supplemental Material 1" to see how each feature is encoded**
+**NB: Please refer to "Variables Encoding" to see how each feature is encoded**

    **Features List**
    - ASA Score